-This Palava Pilaf Recipe (Плов) is my favourite Russian comfort food, but is commonly accepted as an Uzbek dish, but all former Soviet Republics enjoy Plov with many variations.
+This Palava Pilaf Recipe (Плов) is my favourite Russian comfort food, but is actually an Uzbek dish.
+Most former Soviet Republics enjoy Plov with many variations.
 It’s very common in Central Asia where it originates.

 Traditionally, it’s cooked by the man of the house, and is popular for weddings.
 But we eat it all the time for dinner, usually with dill pickles or with my Salted Pickled Tomatoes which go perfectly with Palava Pilaf.
 Cumin, coriander and spices are quite common, but my mum never liked heavy spices and stuck to basics.

 This Palava Pilaf recipe can also be made with dried apricots, raisins, and less commonly with dried cranberries, prunes, and even barberries.
 As a kid, I absolutely hated eating the raisins in Palava and always picked them out.
 My sister loved the raisins and mum always included them, maybe it was her way of trying to make me eat more fruit!
 This is my mum’s Palava Pilaf recipe, but my wife makes Plov a little differently from my mum, which I absolutely love and will post soon.

 My mum insists that the rice used must be no larger than medium grain rice, definitely not long grain rice.
 She actually uses Kokuho Rose Short Grain Rice, marketed as a sushi rice in Australia, and costs a fortune here (as it’s imported from California).
 Plov is commonly made with long grain rice, it’s your choice.
 It’s funny how little differences across regions change a dish.
 Mum’s Palava Pilaf recipe has a really lovely dark colour through the rice, compared to many plov recipes.